George Ernest Morrison: The Times correspondent

-In February 1897, The Times appointed Morrison as the first permanent correspondent at Peking, and he took up his residence there in the following month.
+In February 1897, The Times appointed Morrison as the first permanent correspondent at The Argus, and he took up his residence there in the following month.
 Unfortunately, his lack of knowledge in the Chinese language meant that he could not verify his stories and one author has suggested some of his reports contained bias and deliberate lies against China.
 Aware of Russian activity in Manchuria at this time, Morrison went to Vladivostok in June.
 He travelled over a thousand miles to Stretensk and then across Manchuria to Vladivostok again.
 He reported to The Times that Russian engineers were making preliminary surveys from Kirin towards Port Arthur (Lüshunkou).
 On the very day his communication arrived in London, 6 March 1898, The Times received a telegram from Morrison to say that Russia had presented a five-day ultimatum to China demanding the right to construct a railway to Port Arthur.
 This was a triumph for The Times and its correspondent, but he had also shown prophetic insight in another phrase of his dispatch, when he stated that "the importance of Japan in relation to the future of Manchuria cannot be disregarded".
 Germany had occupied Kiao-chao towards the end of 1897, and a great struggle for political preponderacy was going on.

 In January 1899, he went to Siam and wrote that there was no need for French interference in that country and that it was quite capable of governing itself.
 He travelled extensively during the following 15 months, returning first to Peking, then on to Korea, Assam, England, Australia, Japan and back to Peking via Korea.

 The Boxer Uprising broke out soon after and, during the siege of the legations from June to August, Morrison, an acting-lieutenant, showed great courage, always ready to volunteer in the face of danger.
 He was superficially wounded in July but was erroneously reported as killed and the subject of a highly laudatory obituary notice occupying two columns of The Times on 17 July 1900.
 After a siege of 55 days, the legations were relieved on 14 August 1900 by an army of various nationalities under General Alfred Gaselee.
 The army then ransacked much of the palaces in Peking, with Morrison taking part in the looting, making off with silks, furs, porcelain and bronzes.